 To commemorate the connection between the renowned Indian mathematician Srinivasa Ramanujan and Trinity College, the College hopes to award a Ramanujan Research Studentship to a student from India who wishes to undertake a PhD in the broad fields of Pure or Applied Mathematics at the University of Cambridge but who is required by the Faculty of Mathematics to take, in the first instance, the course leading to the Master of Advanced Study (MASt) in Mathematics.

 Graduates of any university or comparable institution in India who have not already begun residence in Cambridge and who hold a First Class Honours degree or its equivalent, or are likely to do so by the time of entry, are eligible.
-The Ramanujan Student must become a member of Trinity College and must be admitted by the University’s Postgraduate Admissions Office for study in the University.
-He/she will normally be expected in the first instance to take the nine month course leading to the Master of Advanced Study (MASt) in Mathematics.

 The Ramanujan Studentship is normally awarded for nine months, while the student takes the course leading to the MASt in Mathematics.
 Subject to completion of the MASt with a Distinction and registration for the PhD degree, the Studentship will then be renewed for up to 3.5 further years, subject to satisfactory progress.
 Exceptionally, a Ramanujan Studentship may be awarded for three years of research leading to the PhD degree without the requirement to study for the MASt.

-2. Maintenance allowance (at the UKRI rate), and
+- Maintenance allowance (at the UKRI rate)

-3. Return ticket from India to the United Kingdom.
+- Return ticket from India to the United Kingdom.

 If the Studentship is renewed for the PhD, another return ticket from India to the United Kingdom will be awarded.
 The applicant may also be considered for a discretionary maintenance allowance for the period between completion of the MASt and commencement of PhD.

-Eligible applicants who have indicated that they wish to be considered for this funding will be included in the competition on the basis of their University Application Form.
 Shortlisted candidates may be asked to submit further materials during the selection process.
 Where this is considered necessary candidates will be contacted by email.

-Schilt Studentship for United States Students, with a preference for Economics
+Schilt Studentship for United States Students

-1. a one-year taught postgraduate course leading to the MPhil degree (in Economics, Economic Research or Economics and Finance) or
+- a one-year taught postgraduate course leading to the MPhil degree (in Economics, Economic Research or Economics and Finance) or

-2. the Diploma in Economics, or
+- the Advanced Diploma in Economics, or

-3. a PhD in Economics (three and a half years).
+- a PhD in Economics (three and a half years).

-2. Maintenance allowance (at the UKRI rate)
+- Maintenance allowance (at the UKRI rate)

-3. Return ticket from the country of origin to the United Kingdom.
+- Return ticket from the country of origin to the United Kingdom.

 Sheepshanks Studentship in Astronomy

-The Sheepshanks Studentship in Astronomy is a one-year studentship for students who wish to undertake research in Astronomy at the University of Cambridge but who are required by the Institute of Astronomy to take, in the first instance, the course leading to the Master of Advanced Study (MASt), either in Astrophysics, Mathematics or Physics.
+The Sheepshanks Studentship is a one-year studentship for students who wish to undertake research in Astronomy at the University of Cambridge but who are required by the Institute of Astronomy to take, in the first instance, the course leading to the Master of Advanced Study (MASt), either in Astrophysics, Mathematics or Physics.

 For further information on the Institute of Astronomy, please visit: www.ast.cam.ac.uk.